girish119628/Cognifyz/README.md

 * **Restaurant Chains**
 Identifying if there are any restaurant chains present.
 Analyzing the ratings and popularity of different restaurant chains.

+# **Level-3**
+* **Restaurant Reviews**
+Analyzing the text reviews to identify the most common positive and negative keywords.
+Calculating the average length of reviews andexplore if there is a relationship between review length and rating.
+* **Votes Analysis**
+Identifying the restaurants with the highest and lowest number of votes.
+Analyzing if there is a correlation between the number of votes and the rating of a restaurant.
+* **Price Range vs. Online Delivery and Table Booking** Analyzing if there is a relationship between the price range and the availability of online delivery and table booking.
+Determining if higher-priced restaurants are more likely to offer these services.